Juliagoihman/BetterCompare/README.md

 **Separation of Concerns** — MCP protocol layer is separate from platform logic (conformance, routing, monitoring) so the core could be reused with other MCP-compatible hosts like Claude.

 ---
+## Outro

+I hope BetterCompare demonstrates how I approach complex architecture problems: with a focus on robustness, clear feedback for other teams, and a system that holds up cleanly under real conditions.

+I'm happy to answer any questions about the project and welcome any feedback.

 *Made with ❤️ by Julia Goihman*
 *GenDev9 – CHECK24 ChatGPT App Challenge*